Novak Djokovic enjoys himself with fans back at Italian Open - WHIZ News

 “So I’m on a good trajectory,” he said.
 “And hopefully tomorrow will be even better.”

-Djokovic will next face either Monte Carlo champion Stefanos Tsitsipas or Madrid Open finalist Matteo Berrettini — both top-10 players.
+Djokovic will next face Monte Carlo champion Stefanos Tsitsipas, who eliminated Madrid Open finalist Matteo Berrettini 7-6 (3), 6-2 in a matchup of top-10 players.

-“It’s going to be a battle,” Djokovic said.
-“Both of these guys are in great form.”
+“It’s going to be a battle,” Djokovic said, who has reached the quarterfinals in each of his 15 appearances at the tournament in Rome.

+“It always feels like home coming back to Rome,” Djokovic said.
+“With the amount of love and appreciation that I get and respect from people here, not just on the court, but outside in the organization here, from the drivers, the restaurant, people in hotel, everyone is really super kind to me.
+Maybe it helps that I speak Italian.”

 Also reaching the quarterfinals was 6-foot-11 (2.11-meter) American Reilly Opelka, who eliminated Karatsev, an Australian Open semifinalist, 7-6 (6), 6-4.